 Sometimes progress for the sake of progress is a necessary evil in the land of all things toy purging.
 I’ve found that if we didn’t start the way we did, we wouldn’t have gotten anywhere.
 It would have been agonizing and unnecessary.
 Why allow my three year old to cry over the rando happy meal toy he forgot about six months ago?

 Do you know what happened when we were awful parents and purged behind their backs?
 They never even noticed.
 When we pointed out how much more space they had for their favorites, they thanked us.
 They were excited.
 They played with the toys they have.
 And never once missed the mylittleponymutantninjaturtletoy that came with a side of fries.

 It was a small miracle in our home.

 Because of this, we were eventually able to establish real systems in our home, that they could be a part of.
 And help maintain.

 When it comes to involving your children, there’s a difference between the initial purge, and establishing a lifestyle.

 The initial purge : Progress is important in the very beginning to stay motivated.
-My children are very young.
+My children were very young when we started.
 They don’t understand all that much, and honestly what they don’t know won’t hurt them… This may not work for everyone.
 It was kind of key for us.

-Establishing a lifestyle : Because it’s a two sided coin, our children are very young.
+Establishing a lifestyle : Because it’s a two sided coin, our children were very young when we started.
 There’s time to establish this with them.
 They’re very impressionable and easily influenced.